Updated: Jan 12

 3. Join us online

-At Little STEAMers, we run weekly classes for 2-5 year olds to introduce new concepts in age appropriate ways and provide ideas for follow up play and exploration.
+At Little STEAMers, we run online classes for 2-5 year olds to introduce new concepts in age appropriate ways and provide ideas for follow up play and exploration.

 We hope you’ll join us to play, explore and learn together soon!